 Taylor Owen: And add it as it is today, importantly, right?
 Because these are constantly evolving, but we always take the current moment as the baseline.

 Joan Donovan: Exactly.
 Exactly.
 In the current moment right now, is that we finally have seen the important impacts of openness and scale on the public, which is to say that, looking back Charlottesville looks like a precursor and ominous warning.
 If you don't do something now, something worse will come moment, only because the future has to happen, it has to play out.
 And for every person that could have made a decision and didn't, or tried to make a decision and was thwarted, that kind of inaction is so important for us to understand sociologically, as the rationale by which we will then get into another situation like this.
 When these groups figure out how to remount an attack with newer and bigger consequences.

 Joan Donovan: No, I mean optimism, I got cats, I got names, I get all kinds of things to keep me optimistic, but not politics.

-Taylor Owen: That was my conversation with Joan Donovan, as always, I'd love to hear from you.
-You can reach me at [email protected].
+Taylor Owen: That was my conversation with Joan Donovan.
 Big Tech is presented by the Centre for International Governance Innovation, and produced by Antica Productions.
 Please consider subscribing on Apple podcasts, Spotify, or wherever you get your podcasts.
 We release new episodes on Thursdays every other week.